MohitBokariya/Install-an-operating-system-on-Raspberry-Shake-SD-Card/README.md

 Insert your microSD card into your computer.

-You can format it manually using a tool (like GParted, GNOME Disks, or your OS’s default formatter), and make sure the file system is set to FAT32.

-Alternatively, you can use the provided Bash script, which automates formatting and flashing the image.
+Use the provided Bash script, which automates formatting (to FAT32) and flashing the image.

     ⚠️ Important: You must update the script to reflect the correct SD card device (e.g., /dev/sde).
 You can find this using the lsblk command.